execRooted/RIL/README.md

 # RIL (Rename in Linux)

 RIL is a simple command-line tool for Linux that allows you to rename files and directories easily using a single command.
-Made for windows guys who apparently can't remember mv.
+Made for windows weebs who apparently can't remember that they can use mv.

 ## Installation